deepdivedata/deepdivedata.github.io/readme.md

 ## About

-deepdivedata is created with love for data and visualization to share my thoughts and knowledge on the topic
+deepdivedata is created with love for data and visualization to share my thoughts and knowledge on the topic.